A jovian class world stellified by magmatter conversion gradually increases in diameter as its temperature increases

 It is perhaps one of history's little ironies that most historians agree that g'o Etal had probably never actually ever seen a cow at the time e said this.

 When deployed into the interior of a white dwarf, jovian, or brown dwarf, a conversion frame at first operates much like a singularity-based stellification engine.
-As matter comes into contact with the structures magmatter surfaces, it is converted in energy and the energy radiates outward, causing the frame to glow at stellar levels of intensity and converting much of the surrounding planetary material to plasma.
+As matter comes into contact with the frame, it is channeled into millions of microscopic conversion reactors coating the structure's surfaces and converted into energy which radiates outward, causing the frame to glow at stellar intensity levels and converting much of the surrounding planetary material to plasma.
 However, rather than being purely at the mercy of gravitational and orbital forces as it moves into the interior of the target body, a conversion frame is able to descend in a controlled manner.
 By opening and closing the many "petals" that make up its structure it can alter its surface area and to some degree the amount and direction of the reactions it catalyzes in the surrounding environment.
 In this manner it is able to reach the center of the target body in a matter of hours or days rather than the years normally associated with a singularity type engine.